Kolmogoroff's Strong Law of Large Numbers holds for pairwise uncorrelated random variables: Introduction and results

 \begin{remark} It should be noted that the truncated variables $Y_n, n\in\N$, do not have to satisfy the Kolmogoroff condition \eqref{eq:KolmogoroffBedingung}!
 It depends on the $X_n$'s.
 For example, if the $X_n$'s are random variables with $\Prob(X_n = n)=\Prob(X_n=0)=\frac12$, then $\Varianz(Y_n)=\Varianz(X_n)=\frac{n^2}4$, which is too large for the Kolmogoroff condition \eqref{eq:KolmogoroffBedingung} to hold.
 In this case, however, it is not surprising, because the sequence $(X_n)_{n\in\N}$ also does not satisfy the SLLN.
 Interestingly, the sequence $(X_n)_{n\in\N}$ does not even satisfy the Weak Law of Large Numbers (WLLN).
 Indeed, let $\tilde X_n = X_n - \Erwartung X_n$.
 Then $S_n-\Erwartung S_n = \sum_{k=1}^n \tilde X_k$ and $\mathsf P\left(\tilde X_n = -\frac n2\right)=\mathsf P\left(\tilde X_n = \frac n2\right)=\frac12$, so that for $n\geq 2$,

 where the last inequality is true by the symmetry of $\tilde X_k$, i.e. $\Prob{} \left(\sum_{k=1}^{n-1} \tilde X_k \geq0\right)\geq\frac12$. \end{remark}

-\begin{remark} It is worth mentioning a few facts.
-Since the SLLN implies the WLLN, the sequence of random variables from Remark \ref{rem:Example which doesn't satisfy WLLN} satisfy neither the SLLN nor the WLLN.
+\begin{remark} Since the SLLN implies the WLLN, the sequence of random variables from Remark \ref{rem:Example which doesn't satisfy WLLN} satisfy neither the SLLN nor the WLLN.
 For completeness, I refer to examples 15.3 and 15.4 in \cite{Stoyanov} for sequences of random variables that satisfy the WLLN but not the SLLN. \end{remark}

-\begin{theorem}[SLLN for random variables with the Kolmogoroff condition for the truncations] Let $\Folge{X}{n}$ be a sequence of non-negative, pairwise independent random variables such that the truncated sequence $(Y_n)_{n\in\N}$, where $Y_n\define X_n \cdot 1_{\set{X_n\le n}}$, satisfies the Kolmogoroff condition \eqref{eq:KolmogoroffBedingung} and such that $X_n-Y_n$ goes to $0$ in $L^1$-sense and a.s. as $n\to\infty$.
+\begin{theorem}[SLLN for random variables with the Kolmogoroff condition for the truncations] Let $\Folge{X}{n}$ be a sequence of non-negative, pairwise independent random variables such that the truncated sequence $(Y_n)_{n\in\N}$, where $Y_n\define X_n \cdot 1_{\set{X_n\le n}}$, satisfies the Kolmogoroff condition \eqref{eq:KolmogoroffBedingung} as well as \eqref{eq:AuxilliaryCondition} and such that $X_n-Y_n$ goes to $0$ in $L^1$-sense and a.s. as $n\to\infty$.
 Then the sequence $(X_n)_{n\in\N}$ satisfies the SLLN. \end{theorem}

-\begin{remark} Remark \ref{NichtNegativitaet} also applies to Theorem 2. \end{remark}
+\begin{remark} Remark \ref{NichtNegativitaet} also applies to Theorem \ref{Thm:PaarweiseUnabh}. \end{remark}

 Of course, we can slightly modify the assumptions to avoid non-negativity.
 The following two standard notations, $X_n^+\define \max\{X_n,0\}$ and $X_n^-\define-\min\{X_n,0\}$, will be used.

 \begin{corollary} Let $\Folge{X}{n}$ be a sequence of random variables such that both sequences $\Folge{X^+}{n}$ and $\Folge{X^-}n$ satisfy the conditions of Theorem \ref{Thm:PaarweiseUnabh}.
 Then the sequence $(X_n)_{n\in\N}$ satisfies the SLLN. \end{corollary}